expfactory/expfactory-experiments/README.md

 #Psiturk Experiments

 Each folder contains a javascript experiment that can be deployed into a [psiturk experiment battery instance](http://www.github.com/psiturk/psiturk-battery).
+You can browse the currently valid experiments [here](http://psiturk.github.io/psiturk-experiments/), and download meta data at the bottom of that page.
 The folder should contain the following:

 ### Folder Contents